elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-are-the-limitations-of-using-crude-rates-in-epidemiological-studies.md

 url: /learn/health-studies/questions/what-are-the-limitations-of-using-crude-rates-in-epidemiological-studies
 score: -1.0
 related_article1:
-    id: 163077
+    id: 163245
     title: >-
-        How is the population attributable proportion (PAR%) calculated, and why is it important in public health?
+        How do cause-specific and age-specific rates differ, and why are they important in risk assessment?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-the-population-attributable-proportion-par-calculated-and-why-is-it-important-in-public-health
+    url: /learn/health-studies/questions/how-do-causespecific-and-agespecific-rates-differ-and-why-are-they-important-in-risk-assessment
 related_article2:
-    id: 163287
+    id: 163066
     title: >-
-        How do cause-specific and age-specific rates differ, and why are they important in risk assessment?
+        Why is it crucial to use the correct denominator when calculating a proportion?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-causespecific-and-agespecific-rates-differ-and-why-are-they-important-in-risk-assessment
+    url: /learn/health-studies/questions/why-is-it-crucial-to-use-the-correct-denominator-when-calculating-a-proportion
 related_article3:
-    id: 163238
+    id: 163065
     title: >-
-        How is Years of Potential Life Lost (YPLL) calculated, and why is it significant in public health?
+        How is a ratio different from a proportion in epidemiological studies?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-years-of-potential-life-lost-ypll-calculated-and-why-is-it-significant-in-public-health
+    url: /learn/health-studies/questions/how-is-a-ratio-different-from-a-proportion-in-epidemiological-studies
 related_article4:
-    id: 163226
+    id: 163072
     title: >-
-        Why is the denominator important in measures of disease frequency, and how can it vary?
+        What is the relationship between prevalence, incidence rate, and disease duration?
     subject: Health Studies
-    url: /learn/health-studies/questions/why-is-the-denominator-important-in-measures-of-disease-frequency-and-how-can-it-vary
+    url: /learn/health-studies/questions/what-is-the-relationship-between-prevalence-incidence-rate-and-disease-duration
 related_article5:
-    id: 163061
+    id: 163069
     title: >-
-        What is the difference between fixed and dynamic populations in epidemiology?
+        What are the critical assumptions when calculating cumulative incidence?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-difference-between-fixed-and-dynamic-populations-in-epidemiology
+    url: /learn/health-studies/questions/what-are-the-critical-assumptions-when-calculating-cumulative-incidence
 ---

 &nbsp;